Idagaard: Architecture

-The main building in from 1880.
+The main building is from 1880.
 It is a single-storey, white-plastered building with a half-hipped roof clad in red tile.

 Today

 Idagaard is one of four estates owned by the Idagaard Foundation.
 The three others are Lerchenfeld in Vedbynørre (acquired in 2013), Saxbroholm (acquired in 2016) and Skelbækgården (acquired 2019).
 The land is managed by the owner of Svendsholm.